germinateplatform/germinate-training/index.md

 - <a href="flapjack-4.html">Session 4: Flapjack import and navigating</a>
 - <a href="flapjack-5.html">Session 5: Flapjack data views and visualization options</a>
 - <a href="flapjack-6.html">Session 6: Flapjack similarity matrix, dendrogram and PCoA</a>

+This training has been written and developed by Sebastian Raubach, Malcolm Macaulay and Paul Shaw at the James Hutton Institute in Scotland.